-- 1. Click Captions on the menu bar. - 2.
+- 1. On the toolbar, click (Captions). - 2.
 In the Multilingual captions dialog, enter a term into the Search form (such as the name of a key or parts of the caption). - 3.
 Use the options below the search bar to limit your search: - Search key and value: Searches for the term in the key and captions. - Search for key only: Only searches for the term in the key. - Search for value only: Only searches for the term in the captions. - Search in all available languages: Enable this option if you would like to search for the term across all languages.
 If you disable this option, the search will only be performed in the language that is current shown in the Language field in the Edit pane. - 4.
-Click Q Search.
+Click \(\mathbb{Q} \) (Search).